Sitecore-Hackathon/Boilerplate/SUBMISSION_REQUIREMENTS.md

 This will download and extract a full copy of the MVP-site repository.
 This cannot be undone locally.

-This should of course only be done on 1 machine and then commit this to share the mvp-site setup with the rest of the team.
+Only run this on 1 machine, commit and push to share the mvp-site setup with the rest of the team.

-For local environment setup follow the instructions found in the updated README.md file or simply run
+Then to initiate local environments follow the instructions found in the updated README.md file or simply run

     ```ps1
     .\Start-Environment -LicensePath "C:\path\to\license.xml"
     ```

-and follow the on-screen instructions.
+from elevated PowerShell terminal and follow the on-screen instructions.

 _Note; the Hackathon README.md file is renamed to README-HACKATHON.md.
 Please use this for your ENTRYFORM.md._